parisepigenetics/bibs/_training/cluster_training_2609.md

+---
-# Job handling and monitoring
+# Handle and monitor jobs

 ## Exercise 4: follow your jobs